shaliulab/idtrackerai/docs/source/FAQs.rst

 Does idtracker.ai track single animals?
 ***************************************

 Yes.
 Although idtracker.ai is designed to track multiple animals keeping their identities along the video, you can also track videos with a single animal.
 Just indicate that the number of animals to track is 1 in the corresponding text box in the GUI.
 The system will automatically skip the GPU intensive parts that are not necessary in this case.
 This means that you can use idtracker.ai to track single animals in a desktop or a laptop computer even if it does not have a GPU.
-In this case, idtracker.ai will perform very fast as it will only need to segment the video to extract the position of yoru animal.
+In this case, idtracker.ai will run faster as it will only need to segment the video to extract the position of the animal.

 Can I track humans with idtracker.ai?
 *************************************